Jcode1980/ToyRobot/readme.md

     -Commands are read line by line
     -Any commands before a place command will be ignored.
-    -Non valid incorrectly formatted commands will print an error message to log.error -Only one Robot can exist on board at any given time
+    -Non valid incorrectly formatted commands will print an error message to log.error -As per the requirement, only one Robot was needed to be on board the at any given time, however the current BoardControllerIMPL class can be redesigned or a new BoardController could be created to hold many placeableItems.

 Project Discussions regarding design and future development
 ==============